 Sowing the seed, Sankalpa

 Sankalpa is often asked about by those who hear the word for the first time during Yoga Nidra.
 ‘What was that thing you said, that word… I can’t remember…’ My free Yoga Nidra is a short form, so does not have Sankalpa.
-My Yoga Nidra with Sankalpa will be available soon.
+My Yoga Nidra with Sankalpa is available here.
 I often describe it as a positive statement of intent, to give clear direction to the energy of the mind.
 To achieve that which you wish to manifest in your circumstance.
 Succinct, positive, statement.
 Translated it means resolution, or resolve.

 Satyananda suggests that ‘If you know what you wish to achieve in life, Sankalpa can be the creator of your destiny’, and, ‘Anything in life can fail you, but not the Sankalpa made during Yoga Nidra’.
 He has also said that, in Yoga Nidra, it may be ‘the most effective means of training the mind’.
 At a time when you are in a less intellectual mode, the mind is calm, the Sankalpa can go deep and have effect.
 Yoga Nidra time.
 Just before and just after the practice, it is mentioned to repeat your Sankalpa.
 Satyananda also says, ‘The resolve you make at the beginning of the practice is like sowing a seed, and the resolve at the end is like irrigating it’.